Tilea Campaign, Part 45

 It looked convincing to Bernado.
 Yet, if what the maestro claimed was true, then it would be the final piece of the puzzle.

-“The uomini ratto conjured a terrifying illusion for us,” said the maestro.
+“The uomini ratto conjured a terrifying illusion for us,” continued the maestro.
 “In the hope that we would yield unto whatever demands they made.
 Or cause us to flee, or to divide our forces, or merely to make us fearful as we fought.”

 “We know they used such a weapon before, and to great effect,” said Bernado.